All Episodes

 Need more energy?

-The anomalies that they find challenge their beliefs.
+The anomalies that they find challenge Their beliefs.

-The problem arises from their belief that they know how the universe works, and that it is impossible for other beings to traverse the vast distances of space.
+The problem arises from their belief that they know how the universe works and that it is impossible for other beings to traverse the vast distances of space.

-Remember how many exceptions, special cases, fudge factors there were.
+I submit for your consideration, remember basic algebra, remember how many exceptions, special cases, fudge factors there were.

 Well, if you extrapolate those fudge factors, by the time you get to quantum mechanics and astrophysics, I think the scientific explanations may be just a bit off.

-And, when you begin to challenge a set of beliefs that people have built their identity on, you are basically challenging their religious dogma.
+And when you begin to challenge a set of beliefs that people have built their identity on, you are basically challenging their religious dogma.

 Ask Galileo.